 Enter Yes or No.

+We can record the image through the microscope (confocal spinning disk) on the computer.
+We need however to film two or three gestures at the microscope (talent pipetting medium out of and cells on the dish)

 If No, JoVE will need to record the microscope images using our scope kit (through a camera port or one of the oculars).
 Please list the make and model of your microscope.